-Appraisal of archive material needs to be undertaken by relevant curatorial staff and requires appropriate documentation to be produced to explain in the future what decisions were made.
+Appraisal of archive material needs to be undertaken by relevant archive staff and requires appropriate documentation to be produced to explain what decisions were made in the future.
 Different types of material require different approaches and the key areas are outlined here.
 Material generated by HES will already have been reviewed by staff prior to deposit within the archive.

-3.4.1 ARCHITECTURAL ARCHIVES
+3.4.1 Architectural archives

-- (a) Overall evaluation of the significance of the architectural practice, the projects worked on, including their clients, within a regional, national or international context and how this contributed to Scotland's built heritage. - (b) Evaluation of building types the type, nature and style of buildings may be of significance (rather than the architect or practice) in terms of understanding the development of Scotland's built environment nationally, regionally or within a particular time period. - (a) The main focus is to ensure the retention of an adequate archive for the nature of the practice or building.
-Some archives may be of such significance that all the material should be retained, e.g. Sir Basil Spence Archive.
-For others it might be appropriate for a selection of projects to be kept as examples of the range of work the practice undertook.
+- a) Overall evaluation of the significance of the architectural practice, the projects worked on, including their clients, within a regional, national or international context and how this contributed to Scotland's built heritage. - b) Evaluation of building types the type, nature and style of buildings may be of significance (rather than the architect or practice) in terms of understanding the development of Scotland's built environment nationally, regionally or within a particular time period. - c) The main focus is to ensure the retention of an adequate archive for the nature of the practice or building.
+Some archives may be of such significance that all the material should be retained, for example, Sir

-(b) There is a presumption that the following records relating to a building will not be retained unless there are exceptional circumstances - financial records; personnel records; field sets of drawings (especially if not annotated); electrical and mechanical drawings unless innovative or dictates the design of the building; specifications of plumbing or electrical work; and design detail - especially if repetitive - only key examples should be kept.
+- Basil Spence Archive.
+For others it might be appropriate for a selection of projects to be kept as examples of the range of work the practice undertook. - d) There is a presumption that the following records relating to a building will not be retained unless there are exceptional circumstances financial records, personnel records, field sets of drawings (especially if not annotated) and design detail (especially if repetitive) only key examples should be kept.

-3.4.2 ARCHAEOLOGICAL ARCHIVES
+3.4.2 Archaeological archives

-- (a) HES is the main repository in Scotland for archaeological excavation and survey archives.
-There is a general presumption that all material generated and documented in national guidelines will be retained (2011 AAF; RCAHMS 2012). - (b) Archaeological archives record a destructive process and as such even a negative excavation outcome is of value and requires to be archived. - (c) The main focus within the archaeological archive is to ensure an adequate archive for the nature of the site and evidence found. - (d) The photographic record will be scrutinised and appraised if found to contain a high volume of bracketing shots.
+- a) HES is the main repository in Scotland for archaeological excavation and survey archives.
+There is a general presumption that all material generated and documented in national guidelines will be retained (2011 AAF; RCAHMS 2012). - b) Archaeological archives record a destructive process and as such even a negative excavation outcome is of value and requires to be archived. - c) The main focus within the archaeological archive is to ensure an adequate archive for the nature of the site and evidence found. - d) The photographic record will be scrutinised and appraised if found to contain a high volume of bracketing shots.

-3.4.3 INDUSTRIAL ARCHIVES
+3.4.3 Industrial archives

-- (a) Evaluation of the industry in terms of its local, regional, national and international context and how this has contributed to Scotland's development. - (b) Different industries will be significant within different regions and periods.

-- (a) The main focus is to ensure the retention of an adequate archive for the nature of the industry.
+- a) Evaluation of the industry in terms of its local, regional, national and international context and how this has contributed to Scotland's development. - b) Different industries will be significant within different regions and periods. - c) The main focus is to ensure the retention of an adequate archive for the nature of the industry.
 Some collections may be of such significance that all the archive should be retained.
-For others, it might be appropriate for only a selection of records to be kept. - (b) HES does not collect business records and will focus on archives relating to buildings, structures and illustration of the industrial processes. - (c) In some cases it may be appropriate for HES to retain archive material relating to clients and orders.
+For others it might be appropriate for only a selection of records to be kept. - d) HES does not collect business records and will focus on archives relating to buildings, structures and illustration of the industrial processes. - e) In some cases, it may be appropriate for HES to retain archive material relating to clients and orders.

-3.4.4 MARITIME ARCHIVES
+3.4.4 Maritime archives

-- (a) Maritime archives, in particular those recording underwater or coastal archaeology, are generated at significant expense and record sites that are under a variety of threats e.g. threat of erosion and as such the outcome is of value and requires to be archived. - (b) The main focus of the archive is to ensure an adequate record of the nature of the site and evidence found. - (c) The photographic record will be scrutinised and appraised if found to contain a high volume of bracketing shots.
+- a) Maritime archives, in particular those recording underwater or coastal archaeology, are generated at significant expense and record sites which are under a variety of threats (for example, threat of erosion).
+As such, the outcome is of value and is required to be archived. - b) The main focus of the archive is to ensure an adequate record of the nature of the site and evidence found. - c) The photographic record will be scrutinised and appraised if found to contain a high volume of bracketing shots.